SaadSaid158/Basic-Port-Scanner/README.md

 ---

-Trust me, you are better of using Nmap,
+Trust me, you are better offusing Nmap,

 - SaadSaid158